 Quantization

-- concatenation of several quantizations
+- product quantization: concatenation of several quantizations then linear transformation

 Wav2vec Quantization works